Introduction to tidy spatial networks

 The osmdata package allows building Overpass queries to download OSM vector data that matches our criteria:

-• Features tagged as foot=yes, for example bikeways on which foot traffic is allowed (see this shared bikeway for an example)
+, for example bikeways on which foot traffic is allowed (see this shared bikeway for an example) - Features tagged as

 Finding the right combination of OSM tags to use is always an iterative process, refining the selection at each step.